 It also affected my speech and left me permanently in need of a wheelchair.
 The seizures took out a lot of strength on my left side, which is frustrating as I’m left-handed.

 My passion now is listening to Radio 1.
-I have a broad taste in music from Rhianna (who I’ve been lucky enough to meet) to the Arctic Monkeys, Ed Sheeran, Gerry Cinnamon … to name just a few.
+I have a broad taste in music from Rihanna (who I’ve been lucky enough to meet) to the Arctic Monkeys, Ed Sheeran, Gerry Cinnamon… to name just a few.

 I can help show how this condition has many variants which affect people in many different ways.